msandfor/100-days-of-code/log.md

 ### Day 083 #100DaysOfCode -

 Finished my #DDDPerth session.
 Checked my code on a few aspects, and clarified.
 Later discovered there's no writeback to GitHub happening on my twitterbot.
 But that's ok, at least I know...
 Did most of my #PubConf one.

+### Day 084
+#100DaysofCode - today we had a learning day from @MicrosoftAU so I spent some of it learning my M365 Fundamentals on #MicrosoftLearn docs.microsoft.com/en-us/learn/paths/m365-fundamentals/… and - because I'm a #Python Mentor at @shecodesaus tomorrow - I did the whole tutorial today :-)